Bas-Imth/assetto-corsa-server-deb-docker/README.md

-# Clear Assetto Corsa Server on Debian Docker
+# Clear Assetto Corsa Server on Debian Docker with auto-update

 # Install